-When an EHR is created, the result should be a root EHR object and an EHR Status object, plus any other house-keeping information the versioning implementation requires.
-In a normal implementation, the EHR Status object would normally be created and committed in a Contribution, just as any Composition would be.
+When an EHR is created, the result should be a root EHR object, an EHR Status object, and an EHR Access object, plus any other house-keeping information the versioning implementation requires.
+In a normal implementation, the EHR Status and EHR Access objects would normally be created and committed in a Contribution, just as any Composition would be.
 The EHR Status object has a special status in the EHR, indicating whether the EHR should be included in querying, whether it is modifiable, and by implication, whether it is active.
 Flags might be set to indicate that it is test record, or for educational or training purposes.
 The initial creation operation has to supply sufficient parameters for creation of these two objects, including:

-- system id
+- · system id

-- EHR id
+- · EHR id

-- Subject id (optional; the use of PARTY_SELF allows completely anonymous EHRs)
+- Subject id (optional; the use of PARTY SELF allows completely anonymous EHRs)

-- queryable flag
+- · queryable flag

-- modifiable flag
+- · modifiable flag

 - any other flags required by the EHR Status object in the local implementation.